Robpol86/sphinx-multi-theme/README.md

 ## Install

-Requires Python 3.6 or greater and Sphinx 4.0 or greater.
-Not supported on Windows.
+Requires Python 3.7 or greater and Sphinx 4.0 or greater.
+Not supported on Windows due to lack of forking.

 ```shell
 pip install sphinx-multi-theme